Elizabeth Mansfield

 An errata page will appear soon :(

-My two graduate students, Tania Goncalves and Jun Zhao successfully defended their PhD theses at the end of 2010, congratulations to them both!
-Even better, they are staying on in Kent for a while and we are all working on various projects.
+My two former graduate students, Tania Goncalves and Jun Zhao pursue their careers, congratulations to them both!
 Here is a great photo of us at the FoCM '08 banquet in Hong Kong, where Jun, Tania and Andy Wheeler presented posters.

-Is an EPSRC grant, "Group actions on function approximation spaces".
+The EPSRC grant, "Group actions on function approximation spaces".
 A description of the project is is here.
-I am working with Tristan Pryer on this grant.
+I worked with Tristan Pryer on this grant.

 Teaching

-I masterminded our MSc in Mathematics and its Applications which has its first cohort of students this year.
+I masterminded our MSc in Mathematics and its Applications .
 Designed to be accessible, relevant, interesting and to foster creativity and communication skills, students choose from 11 options and take 2 compulsory project modules.

-This year I am teaching on MA593/MA561 Lie groups and algebras, and Multi variable calculus.
-Every other year I teach Mathematics and Music, which involves Chladni patterns on drums, digital signal processing ie recording music, and the next time I do it, music composition.
+This coming year, 2015-16 I am teaching on MA593/MA561 Lie groups and algebras, and MA588, Mathematical Techniques and Differential Equations.
+I alternate teaching Lie groups and algebras with teaching Mathematics and Music, which involves Chladni patterns on drums, digital signal processing ie recording music, and the geometry of music and music composition.

 Professional Activities

-I have been elected to the Council of the London Mathematical Society, for two years, from November, 2011.
+I have been on the Council of the London Mathematical Society, for two terms, from November, 2011 to November, 2015.

-I am currently on the EPSRC Strategic Advisory Team for the mathematics program.
+I served on the EPSRC Strategic Advisory Team for the mathematics program, for five years (at least!!).

-I am a board member for the Society for the Foundations of Computational Mathematics.
+I served as a board member for the Society for the Foundations of Computational Mathematics for maybe ten years!!
 I co-organised the Symbolic Analysis Workshop of three (!)
 FoCM conferences.

 Editorial Advisory Boards